Qazeer/InfoSec-Notes/General/Pivoting.md

 On Windows, the `netsh` built-in can be used to configure unitary port forwarding.

+As stated in the Microsoft `KB555744`, "the [`portproxy add v4tov4]` command is sent to the `IPV6MON.DLL` helper, and because of that it will work only if `IPv6` protocol is installed."

 ```
 # Display current configured port forwarding rule
 netsh interface portproxy show all